All Episodes

 They take on about 80.

-Um I sadly you cannot escape a reality that I I believe strongly, and that is that the courts are deeply unfortunately, and it's wrong, influenced by the political ramifications of decisions, and I don't think they had the appetite to take these issues on.
+Sadly, you cannot escape a reality that I believe strongly, and that is that the courts are deeply, unfortunately, and it's wrong, influenced by the political ramifications of decisions.

-They didn't, and this is where we are.
+And this is where we are.

-I'm just telling you, you're gonna watch the left and we see the beginnings of it now, and what they're doing with President Trump, and we see what they're doing with big tech, and we see big tech trying to silence voices and and so on and so forth.
+I'm just telling you, you're going to watch the left and we see the beginnings of it now and what they're doing with President Trump.

 Wokeness at a level I don't think anybody could have ever anticipated.

-And I think Americans' natural inclination, and I think man, human beings' natural inclination, if we believe rights don't come from government but come from God, they're God given, endowed by our creator, life, liberty, the pursuit of Happiness.
+And I think Americans' natural inclination, and I think man, human beings' natural inclination, if we believe rights don't come from government, but come from God, they're God-given, endowed by our creator, life, liberty, the pursuit of happiness.

-We know it's gonna fail.
+We know it's going to fail.

-It's been promised in many man it's been many manifestations over history, and when it does, the country, I believe, will look towards conservative solutions again.
+And when it does, the country, I believe, will look towards conservative solutions again.

 Nobody wants to hear that message right now.